Last Updated on December 15, 2022 by Janine

 What is Grutas de Tolantongo?

 This place is a little paradise located at the base of a canyon in the state of Hidalgo, Mexico.
 Hidalgo is known for the natural thermal springs that emerge all around the state.
 Grutas de Tolantongo is one of the birthplaces of these water springs.

 The water emerges from a cave creating an amazing interior pool crowned by a waterfall.
-Beyond this, a great river flows from the cave creating little pools on its route down the canyon.
+Beyond this, a great river flows from the cave creating little hot spring pools on its route down the canyon.

 Where is Grutas de Tolantongo located?

 Grutas de Tolantongo is located very close to the town of Ixmiquilpan in Hidalgo State.
 It’s very close to Mexico City, so if you are staying there, it makes a great weekend trip from the city to enjoy with your friends or family.

 During your trip, you should also visit the town of Ixmiquilpan to try the local food and pick up some beautiful souvenirs made by local artisans.